cicsdev/cics-genapp/base/Installation.md

 Use this procedure if you wish to clone the Git repository directly to a USS environment.

-**Note:** the Git client must support the zos-working-tree-encoding attribute for files.
+**Note:** the Git client must support the zos-working-tree-encoding attribute for files, such as Rocket Software Git for z/OS version 2.26.2 and later.

 1. Clone this repository directly into a USS environment.